 A group of Cardiff pupils hear all about the jobs, skills and industries of the future at an event hosted by Careers Wales at Cardiff Metropolitan University’s FabLab

 A local housing association has been able to provide interview workshops to Pen Y Cwm Special School using the new Careers Wales Education Business Exchange (EBE) platform.

 Linking Business to Education

-Local employers, colleges and training providers will be on hand for pupils to have a go at activities that will help improve confidence, develop new skills and increase their understanding of the world of work.
+Local employers, colleges, training providers, community groups and support agencies will be on hand for pupils to have a go at activities that will help improve confidence, develop new skills and increase their understanding of the world of work.